oracle-livelabs/oci-migration/ecc-hol/query/run-dataload/run-dataload.md

 ## Task 1: Set up RBAC

-1. To perform RBAC setup with the UMX\_ECC\_RBACAuto.sh script, you should type the following command (case is important):
+1. To perform RBAC setup with the UMX\_ECC\_RBACAuto.sh script, you should copy/paste the following command (case is important):

     ```
   	 <copy>source /u01/install/APPS/EBSapps.env run</copy>